dcaglar/ecommerce-platform-kotlin/docs/how-to-start.md

 - **"Client secret not found"**: Run `npm run setup-env` after provisioning Keycloak
 - **"Cannot reach Keycloak"**: Ensure Keycloak port-forwarding is active: `kubectl port-forward -n payment svc/keycloak 8080:8080`
+- **"Stripe publishable key not configured"**: Add `VITE_STRIPE_PUBLISHABLE_KEY` to `.env` file
 - **Payment request errors**: Check proxy console for detailed error messages (it logs token and payment-service call errors)
 - **Network errors**: Verify payment service is running and `infra/endpoints.json` is correct
+- **Payment Element not loading**: Check browser console for Stripe.js errors and verify publishable key is correct
+- **Payment pending (202 status)**: This is normal - the frontend will automatically poll for client secret when payment creation is pending

 For more details, see `checkout-demo/README.md`.